This market has settled: RESOLVED

 Will the Fed increase interest rates by 50+ bps after the June 2026 meeting?

-The market assigns less than 1% probability to a 50+ basis point rate hike following the June 2026 FOMC meeting, reflecting widespread expectation that the Fed’s tightening cycle will be long finished by mid-2026 and the central bank will either be holding steady or cutting rates by that point.
+The market assigns virtually no probability to a dramatic 50+ basis point rate hike following the June 2026 FOMC meeting, reflecting expectations that the Fed will have long completed its current tightening cycle and potentially moved into easing territory by mid-2026.

 Current Odds